 ❎ Raising Idun and the others

-☢️ Cliffhanger had me checked the 1st chapter immediately!
+☢️ Cliffhanger had me check the next book’s 1st chapter immediately!

 A short review of this third book in the series as I’m currently away on holiday.
 I want to comment that I’m very interested in finding out Arion’s action plan since he now knows about Violet’s immortality status.
 He’s my favourite character, and he reminded me of Niklaus “Klaus”, the original vampire from the Vampire Diaries.